ptsteadman/personal-website/millennial-deep-state/millennial-deep-state.md

 Deep State technocrats transformed Arab extremists into a decentralized network of terror cells.

-**The War on Terror would require unprecendented information technology programs and the spectacle would create a desire for mass social media.**
+**The War on Terror would require unprecendented information technology programs.
+The spectacle would create a desire for mass social media.**

 --